Jimi Hendrix’s 1964/65 Fender Stratocaster (Saville Theater / Sgt. Pepper Strat)

 The body of the Saville Stratocaster is currently kept safe at the Museum of Pop Culture in Seattle.
 This is the view from the back.
 Photo by: David Williams

-The front was decorated with Jimi’s own design, similar in style to the one on the Monterey Pop Stratocaster.
-A view of the front also reveals that the guitar was originally painted in a darker shade of red – officially known as the Candy Apple Red finish by Fender.
+The front featured Jimi’s own design, similar in style to the Monterey Pop Stratocaster.
+From photos, it’s evident the guitar was originally painted in a darker shade of red, officially known as Candy Apple Red by Fender.

 The state that the guitar was around late May 1967, before it was decorated.
 Note the big crack on the bottom, below the bridge.

-According to witnesses (no actual recording of the gig exists) Hendrix destroyed this guitar at the end of the second set (the band played two shows that day).
-The parts were, of course, collected by random people from the audience.
+According to witnesses (since no recordings of the performance exist), Hendrix destroyed the guitar at the end of the second set—he played two shows that day.
+Audience members collected the pieces, as was common after Jimi’s guitar-smashing finales.

 Feedback